CIS-566-Fall-2023/final-project/proposal/proposal.md

 ### Important features we'd like to implement:

-Walls made of text & a roughly rectangular but overall non-uniform map shape
+Walls made of text & a roughly rectangular but overall non-uniform map shape</br>
 <img src="Footprint.png" height="200">

 **Blocky rooms** which are generally rectangular </br>